DeDobbeleer/DirectorSync/lp_tenant_importer_v2/docs/DirectorSync_v2_Framework_Deep_Dive copy.md

 - **UPDATE** — resource found but differs; PUT will be issued.
 - **SKIP** — input/dependency invalid; nothing applied; a human-readable reason is recorded.

+---

+_This document is versioned with the repository and should be updated whenever:_
+- A new importer is migrated or substantially changed.
+- An API contract changes (e.g., NP CSV fields).
+- A new equality or validation rule is introduced.